W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/vii-creation-and-communication/index.md

 ³That is why God created you.
 ⁴Divine Abstraction takes joy in sharing.
 ⁵That [sharing] is what creation means.
-⁶‘How’, ‘what’ and ‘to whom’ are irrelevant, because real creation gives everything, since it [real creation] can create only like itself [real-creation’s-self].
+⁶“How’, “what’ and “to whom’ are irrelevant, because real creation gives everything, since it [real creation] can create only like itself [real-creation’s-self].
 ⁷Remember that in the Kingdom there is no difference between *having* and *being* as there is [a difference] in existence.
 ⁸In the state of being the mind gives everything always.
 :::